Hashachar Ha'ole: Overview

 Hashachar Ha'ole has become one of Israel’s best-known foods.
 It is even called the most successful chocolate spread in Israel and has become a symbol of Israeli cuisine.

 There are two different versions of it: halavi (dairy) and parve (non-dairy).
 This is because Jewish law prohibits mixing milk with meat-based foods, thus the parve version allows kosher-observers to include the spread in dessert after a meat-based meal.
-For many years, Hashachar Ha'Ole was the only chocolate cream available on the Israeli market.
+For many years, Hashachar Ha'ole was the only chocolate cream available on the Israeli market.
 Nowadays you can also find brands like Elite and Nutella.
 Until the 2010s Hashachar had never been advertised in the mass media.
 Its original logo has been retained and remained the same since its launch in 1948.

 Varieties

-Hashachar Ha'ole is available in a number of flavor including milk chocolate, pareve chocolate, dark chocolate, white chocolate, nougat, halva, chocolate halva, and milk chocolate mixed with tehina among others.
+Hashachar Ha'ole is available in a number of flavors including milk chocolate, pareve chocolate, dark chocolate, white chocolate, nougat, halva, chocolate halva, and milk chocolate mixed with tehina among others.
 It is sold in tubs, individual cups, and tubes.
 It is also available as a chocolate bar.